UncleJunVIP/ROMnibus/README.md

-# HashyMcHashFace
+# ROMnibus (ROM Omnibus)

-A utility that generates a SQLite database containing SHA1 hashes from Libretro's copy of the No-Intro dat files.
+A simple utility that processes ROM DAT files for SHA1 Hash Lookups and Filename Mapping.